ixxmu/implenrich/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of impenrich is to …
+The main function of this R package is to supplement Yulab enricher, as well as some other middleware.
+It is mainly for personal use and recording.
+If I don’t record it, I will forget it all.

 ## Installation